Ciena (NYSE:CIEN) Releases Quarterly Earnings Results, Beats Estimates By $0.13 EPS

-Ciena (NYSE:CIEN) issued its quarterly earnings data on Wednesday.
-The communications equipment provider reported $0.92 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.79 by $0.13, MarketWatch Earnings reports.
-The business had revenue of $988.10 million during the quarter, compared to analysts’ expectations of $969.41 million.
+Ciena (NYSE:CIEN) announced its quarterly earnings results on Wednesday.
+The communications equipment provider reported $0.92 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.79 by $0.13, MarketWatch Earnings reports.
 Ciena had a return on equity of 14.97% and a net margin of 10.77%.
-The company’s revenue for the quarter was up 1.2% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted $1.06 EPS.
+The business had revenue of $988.10 million for the quarter, compared to analyst estimates of $969.41 million.
+During the same quarter in the prior year, the company posted $1.06 EPS.
+The company’s quarterly revenue was up 1.2% on a year-over-year basis.

-In other news, SVP Stephen B. Alexander sold 2,000 shares of the company’s stock in a transaction that occurred on Tuesday, June 15th.
-The stock was sold at an average price of $58.13, for a total value of $116,260.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, SVP Jason Phipps sold 3,599 shares of the stock in a transaction that occurred on Tuesday, June 22nd.
-The stock was sold at an average price of $57.04, for a total value of $205,286.96.
+In related news, CFO James E. Moylan, Jr. sold 2,000 shares of the firm’s stock in a transaction that occurred on Thursday, August 19th.
+The stock was sold at an average price of $54.44, for a total transaction of $108,880.00.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
+Also, VP David M. Rothenstein sold 3,000 shares of the stock in a transaction that occurred on Tuesday, June 15th.
+The stock was sold at an average price of $58.13, for a total value of $174,390.00.
 The disclosure for this sale can be found here.
-Insiders sold 51,849 shares of company stock valued at $2,935,997 over the last 90 days.
+In the last quarter, insiders sold 51,849 shares of company stock worth $2,935,997.
 Company insiders own 0.96% of the company’s stock.

-Several equities analysts have recently issued reports on the company.
-Citigroup boosted their price objective on Ciena from $65.00 to $70.00 and gave the company a “buy” rating in a report on Friday, June 4th. upped their price target on Ciena from $65.00 to $70.00 and gave the stock a “buy” rating in a report on Friday, June 4th.
-Barclays reduced their price target on Ciena from $68.00 to $66.00 and set an “overweight” rating for the company in a report on Friday.
-Finally, B. Riley reduced their price target on Ciena from $53.00 to $51.00 and set a “neutral” rating for the company in a report on Friday.
+Several equities analysts have recently commented on the company.
+Citigroup upped their price target on Ciena from $65.00 to $70.00 and gave the company a “buy” rating in a research note on Friday, June 4th.
+B. Riley decreased their target price on Ciena from $53.00 to $51.00 and set a “neutral” rating on the stock in a research note on Friday.
 They noted that the move was a valuation call.
-Five equities research analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
-According to MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average price target of $58.86.
+Barclays cut their price target on Ciena from $68.00 to $66.00 and set an “overweight” rating on the stock in a report on Friday.
+Finally, upped their price target on Ciena from $65.00 to $70.00 and gave the stock a “buy” rating in a report on Friday, June 4th.
+Five investment analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock currently has an average rating of “Buy” and an average target price of $58.86.

 About Ciena